jxlxx/julio/content/posts/01-golang-essentials.md

 This is a short and simple of the most essential concepts you to know about go to have a good time.

+My notes are in my notebook, I'm gonna put them in here I promise.

 # Channels